-His father had made plans for him to work at sugarcane plantations in Jamaica but John had other plans in mind.
+His father had made plans for him to work at a sugarcane plantation in Jamaica but John had other plans in mind.
 Newton signed himself up with a merchant ship that sailed to Mediterranean sea.

 Newton’s Time in the British Navy Services

-He was later transferred to another Ship ‘Pegasus, a slave ship that was heading to West Africa.
+He was later transferred to another Ship ‘Pegasus’, a slave ship that was heading to West Africa.
 He again didn’t get along with this new crew.
-They ended up leaving him in West African in 1745 with Amos Clowe.
-Clowe was a known Slave Trader and gave Newton to his wife Princess Peye.
-She was an African royalty who treated him terribly as she did with other slaves.
+They ended up leaving him in West Africa in 1745 with Amos Clowe.
+Clowe was a known slave trader and gave Newton to his wife, Princess Peye.
+She was of African royalty, Peye treated him terribly, just like all her other slaves.

 Slave Trader and Spiritual Conversion

-In 1748 he was rescued by a sea caption after his father had sent him out to look for him and return home to England.
+In 1748, John Newton was rescued by a sea caption, sent by his father to find him and they returned back to England.
 It was on this his trip back home after defeating a violent storm that he began his spiritual conversion.
-But he still continued to work in the Slave Trade.
+But he still continued to work in the slave trade.
 He made further voyages one in 1750 as the master of the slave ship ‘Duke of Argyle’ and two more on the ‘African’.

 Newton even called himself a heartless businessman who didn’t feel empathy for the Africans he traded.
-Finally in 1745 after Newton became very unwell he gave up life at sea and stopped slave trading.
+Finally in 1754, after Newton became very unwell he gave up life at sea and stopped working in the slave trading industry.

-A couple of years later he applied to become an Anglican priest but it was over seven years before he was accepted.
+A couple of years later he applied to become an Anglican priest in the Church of England, but it was over seven years before he was accepted.
 Newton was officially announced as a priest on the 17th June 1764.
-Throughout his time as a priest, he became very respected by Anglicans and non-conformist.
+Throughout his time as a priest, he became very respected by Anglicans and non-conformists.